-Shrub or small tree, evergreen, young branches pubescent, to 6m useful in revegetation.
+Woody shrub or small tree to 5 m, evergreen, young branches pubescent, useful in revegetation.
 Produces canopy quickly which can be "lifted" by trimming the lower branches.

 Leaves ovate to lanceolate, to 8 cm long, strongly 3-veined from base, main veins usually hairy below; petiole 5-10 mm long.